-Doctor of Nursing Practice (DNP) - Executive Leadership, DNP
+Doctor of Nursing Practice (DNP) - Executive Leadership, Doctorate

 The Executive Leadership Track provides the terminal practice degree for Nurses with an MSN in Health Administration, Health Policy, Clinical Informatics, Clinical Leadership/Clinical Nurse Leader, or Public Health.

 The DNP Program is Fast and Flexible

 All degree requirements can be met within a seven-semester timeframe in the full-time option, or choose from two part-time options and complete in either a ten- or thirteen-semester timeframe.
 DeSales University is proud to offer the first DNP program in the Lehigh Valley, Pennsylvania area.